HopkinsIDD/flepimop-documentation/gitbook/model-of-disease-transmission-+-observation/model-implementation/intervention-templates.md

 A date when the intervention ends.
 The intervention will only reduce the value of the parameter before (inclusive) this date.

-#### `affected_geoids`
+#### `subpop`

-A list of geoid names to affect, or the word 'all'.
-The intervention will do nothing for any geoids not listed here.
-If 'all', every geoid listed in the geoid file will be affected.
+A list of subpop names to affect, or the word 'all'.
+The intervention will do nothing for any subpops not listed here.
+If 'all', every subpop listed in the subpop file will be affected.

 #### `value`